mauriciogeneroso/gof-design-patterns/src/com/generoso/study/structural/bridge/README.md

 * To share an implementation among multiple objects and to map orthogonal class hierarchies.

 ---
+### Example

+The Bridge pattern is an application of the old advice, "prefer composition over inheritance".
+It becomes handy when you must subclass different times int ways that are orthogonal with one another.
+Say you must implement a hierarchy of colored shapes.
+You wouldn't want to subclass Shape with Rectangle and Circle and then subclass Rectangle with RedRectangle, BlueRectangle and GreenRectangle and the same for Circle.
+You would prefer to say that each Shape has a Color and to implemnent a hirarchy of colors, and that is the Bridge pattern.

+---
 ### Structure

 <img src="./structural_bridge.jpg" width="600" height="400">